 The goal of Golf Solitaire is to empty all the cards from the Tableau into the Foundation.
 To win the game, the Stock does not have to be emptied.

-To begin a game, 5 face-up cards are dealt into each of the 7 Tableau columns, for a total of 35 cards.
+When the game starts, 5 face-up cards are dealt into each of the 7 Tableau columns, for a total of 35 cards.
 A single card is dealt face-up into the Foundation.
 The remaining 16 cards are placed face-down and squared into the Stock.

 An exposed card is one that is completely visible.
 In this game, only the bottom-most card in every pile is exposed.
-At any point during the game the player may move an exposed card onto the Foundation as long as it is either next or prior in rank to the current top Foundation card.
-The newly added card then becomes the current top Foundation card and the process can continue.
+At any point during the game the player may move an exposed card onto the Foundation as long as it is either next to or prior in rank to the current top Foundation card.
+The newly added card then becomes the current top Foundation card, and the process can continue.

 The game does not allow ranks to be wrapped, which means that the player can neither place an Ace onto a King nor a King onto an Ace.
 However, wrapping is allowed in the Easy Golf Solitaire variant.